mazipan/mazipan/README.md

 # 👋 Hi, I'm Irfan Maulana

-You may know me as `mazipan`, web developer from 🇮🇩.
+Also known as mazipan, web developer from Indonesia 🇮🇩.

 ### Connect with me: